-During the three-month period ended March 31, 2024 and December 31, 2023, the main activities include the following:
+During the six-month period ended June, 2024 and December 31, 2023, the main activities include the following:

-- Alignment to Letter 36482-2022-SBS "Web and mobile applications in production through which any action requiring strong authentication is performed". - Providing training in Cybersecurity and raising awareness a in employees and clients. - Security incident response process, procedures and simulations. - Continuing access control and change management. - Continuous vulnerability management in systems, software applications, servers, databases, IT equipment and others to identify and remediate security vulnerabilities. - Cybersecurity assurance for information assets. - Information security, cybersecurity and security architectural risk management for new business and technology initiatives and projects. - Information security and cybersecurity risk management for suppliers. - PCI Acquiring Certification is maintained. - Continues monitoring of activities to comply with the PCI Issuer evaluation. - Closing of GAPS PCI DSS Version 4.0 was achieved. - Assessment and objective inquiry of the main risk activities. - Monitoring, control and reporting of IT key risk indicators, security and cybersecurity. - Validation of integrity, accuracy and effectiveness of key IT, security and cybersecurity controls.
+- Alignment to Letter 36482-2022-SBS "Web and mobile applications in production through which any action requiring strong authentication is performed". - Providing training in Cybersecurity and raising awareness a in employees and clients. - Data Protection training provided to employees in a monthly basis. - Security incident response process, procedures and simulations.
+Annual review and attestations for incident process and simulations. - Continuing access control and change management. - Continuous vulnerability management in systems, software applications, servers, databases, IT equipment and others to identify and remediate security vulnerabilities. - Cybersecurity assurance for information assets. - Montlhy monitoring for endpoints Information security, cybersecurity and security architectural risk management for new business and technology initiatives and projects. - Information security and cybersecurity risk management for suppliers. - PCI Acquiring Certification is maintained. - Continues monitoring of activities to comply with the PCI Issuer evaluation. - Monitoring of GAPS PCI DSS Version 4.0 activities continues. - Assessment and objective inquiry of the main risk activities. - Monitoring, control and reporting of IT key risk indicators, security and cybersecurity.
+(SRI Protect). - Validation of integrity, accuracy and effectiveness of key IT, security and cybersecurity controls.
+(SRI Protect).

-Notes to the Consolidated Financial Statements As of March 31, 2024 (unaudited), December 31, 2023 (audited) and March 31, 2023 (unaudited)
+As of June 30, 2024 (unaudited), December 31, 2023 (audited) and June 30, 2023 (unaudited)